elementor/elementor/docs/README.md

 **What is Elementor built with?**

-* Server side: PHP OOP, compatible with PHP 5.4 and above.
+* Server side: PHP OOP, compatible with PHP 5.4 and above
 * Client side: jQuery, Backbone & Marionette
 * Style: SCSS